Geo54321/GeoExtras/README.md

 - Usable on pickaxes and shovels
 - Conflicts with fortune and silk touch

-### Faithful (WIP)
-When you teleport while riding a mount with this enchantment the mount will teleport with you.

-- Usable on horse armor
-- No conflicts with other enchantments

 # All Permission Nodes as a Tree
 - GeoExtras.*
     - GeoExtras.artifacts.*